 How could I not fall in love with Adelaide after this?
 Some of the kangaroos had joeys in their pouches which only made it that much more adorable.
 Turns out I’m a softy for kangaroos.
 Also turns out I could never eat one after this.
 I had no problem eating South Africa’s national animal but then again I didn’t hug a springbok.

 Another reason I quickly fell in love with Adelaide was the vineyards in Barossa Valley.
 Tony and Shirley were kind enough to take us for a wine crawl that showed off why Australia has some of the best grapes in the world.

 The only freelance job I had while falling in love with Adelaide had me sampling the regions best beer.
 This 4WD day tour was another highlight – not so much for the beer but for the scenery and wine.

 Upon arriving in Australia I was told that Aussies take their food seriously.
 This, to me, felt like a worldwide trend so I shrugged it off.
 After watching 10 minutes of Australian TV and seeing the amount of food-related programs I started to think there was more to this.
 Then we went out for dinner.

 I didn’t have a bad meal in Adelaide and loved strolling the Central Market where Australia’s culinary passion was on full display.
 Then there was trying vegemite (and not hating it) and having my first real pie.

 The final reason I fell in love with Adelaide was the impressive city planning that went into building it.
-From the boardwalks along the beaches to the Park Lands that surround the city, Adelaide city planners had vision.
-This reason for falling in love with Adelaide is also reason to be jealous.
-The same British explorers and pioneers developed my home country of Canada…so tell me why Vancouver is a bottle neck traffic nightmare?
+From the boardwalks along the beaches to the Park Lands that surround the city, Adelaide city planners had a vision.
+This reason for falling in love with Adelaide is also a reason to be jealous.
+The same British explorers and pioneers developed my home country of Canada…so tell me why Vancouver is a bottleneck traffic nightmare?